-To prevent morning nausea, lactose intolerance, and other perimenopause symptoms, some women avoid milk and dairy products.
+To prevent morning nausea, lactose intolerance, and other perimenopausal symptoms, some women avoid milk and dairy products.
 Others limit foods and drinks that contain caffeine, iron, and zinc.

-Crackers and dry toast can help women manage their morning nausea.
+Crackers and dry toast can help women manage nausea in the morning.
 Herbal teas can also help.
-Dandelion, ginger, licorice, and peppermint teas are four teas to try.
+Try dandelion, ginger, licorice, and peppermint teas.

 Some women benefit from vitamin B6, vitamin E, and mineral supplements like Amberen.
 For others, herbal supplements like evening primrose and soy isoflavones are helpful.
-Since supplements can interact with medications, women should check with their doctors before taking vitamins and herbs for perimenopause symptoms.
+Since supplements can interact with medications, women should check with their doctor before taking vitamins and herbs for perimenopausal symptoms.

 The information presented in this article is not intended as health or medical advice, nor is it a substitute for professional diagnosis or treatment by a qualified medical professional.

 How do you cope with nausea and related symptoms?
-Leave a comment below and join the conversation.
-If you enjoyed this article, please share it with your social networks.
+Leave a comment below, and join the conversation.

 - 34 Menopause Symptoms.
 (2013) "Fatigue and Nausea."
 34 Menopause Symptoms.
 Retrieved June 12, 2013.